Mountain Lodges of Peru – Salkantay Trek

 Mountain Lodges of Peru Salkantay Lodges Review

 AdventureSmith Explorations’ Mountain Lodges of Peru review includes a detailed description and photo gallery.
-Our adventure travel experts can help compare the Mountain Lodges of Peru with other adventure lodging available on Peru land tours.
+Our adventure travel experts can help compare the Mountain Lodges of Peru Salkantay with other best Machu Picchu tours and lodges on our many Peru land tours.

-Choose the Mountain Lodges of Peru for their focus on comfort, warmth, superb service, Peruvian Andes roots and a welcoming atmosphere that lets guests feel like friends of the family.
+Choose the Mountain Lodges of Peru Salkantay Trail lodges for their focus on comfort, warmth, superb service, Peruvian Andes roots and a welcoming atmosphere that lets guests feel like friends of the family.
+These are one-of-a-kind, hike-in lodges like you’ll find nowhere else, each with its own charm and microclimate.

 Design & Sustainability at Salkantay Lodges